How Do Officers Determine “Marijuana DUI” in California?

 Because THC often stays in the blood of regular users for longer, you may show positive for marijuana even if you aren’t under the influence while driving.
 However, just because you are legal medical marijuana user does not mean you can get behind the wheel while under the influence.
-You can be arrested and charged just the same for driving while impaired by drugs.
+You can be arrested and charged just the same for driving while impaired by drugs in Vista.

 The Role of Drug Recognition Evaluators

 In cases where officers pull a driver over and suspect some type of drug impairment, they may call in a Drug Recognition Evaluator (DRE).
 Some police officers are specially trained to recognize the signs of marijuana impairment on their own, but a DRE is specifically trained to determine if a driver is too impaired to drive.